 - 1. a.
 A teacher with continuing status in an ongoing, full-time appointment to the teaching staff of the district may without prejudice to that appointment request a part-time assignment, specifying the fraction of time requested, and the length of time for which the part-time assignment is requested.
 If a request is refused, the teacher shall be advised of the reason in writing. - b.
 When the request under Article 20.1.a of this Article is granted by the Board, the teacher shall be entitled to return to a similar full-time assignment at the expiration of the period of time for which the Board has made the part-time assignment. - c.
 A teacher with continuing status in a part-time ongoing, or part-time term appointment, may request a full-time ongoing appointment. - d.
 Two teachers may request to "job-share" under the provisions of Article 20.1.a. - e.
 A teacher granted a part time assignment under the provisions of Article 20.1.a will be considered, for pension purposes, to be on leave of absence for the balance of that teacher's normal appointment. - 2.
-A teacher with continuing status in a part-time appointment may, without prejudice to that appointment, request an additional term part-time appointment for a specified fraction of time. - 3. a.
-Part-time teachers with half-time (0.5) or less assignment time normally shall be required to attend not more than one (1) staff meeting per month. - b.
-Part-time teachers with more than half-time (0.5) assignment may be required to attend all staff meetings. - c.
-In either situation, alternate arrangements may be agreed to by the Principal and the teacher.

-4. Part-time teachers shall not be required to attend professional development or inservice activities held on school days when the part- time teacher is not scheduled to work.
+A teacher with continuing status in a part-time appointment may, without prejudice to that appointment, request an additional term part-time appointment for a specified fraction of time. - 3.
+Part-time teachers shall not be required to attend professional development or inservice activities held on school days when the part-time teacher is not scheduled to work.